Frequently asked questions

 No. Books can have been published in any year.

 Yes but this would be counted as an additional entry, with another entry fee.
-Both versions will be seen by our readers and/or judges.
+Both versions will be registered and seen by our readers and/or judges.

 While every entry is given careful consideration our judges cannot read all the books entered.
 Our experienced readers assist our judges so you can be sure that each book has been carefully considered.